slembaby2910/NOT-TEMU/README.md

 ## Overview

 NOT-TEMU is a smart e-commerce system developed as a university group project.
-The system focuses on handling product catalogs, user authentication, order management, and payment simulation using a structured backend architecture.
+This system focuses on handling product catalogs, user authentication, order management, and payment simulation using a structured backend architecture.

-The project demonstrates a full-stack web application using React, Spring Boot, PostgreSQL, and cloud deployment services.
+Our project demonstrates a full-stack web application using React, Spring Boot, PostgreSQL, and cloud deployment services.

 ---